Tax Bracket Calculator 2026

 Pre-Tax Retirement Contributions

 Contributing to a 401(k) or Traditional IRA reduces your taxable income directly.
-In 2025, you can contribute up to $23,500 to a 401(k) ($31,000 if 50+) and $7,000 to a Traditional IRA ($8,000 if 50+).
-Use our 401(k) calculator to see the impact on your retirement savings.
+In 2026, you can contribute up to $24,500 to a 401(k) (with an additional catch-up contribution if you're 50 or older) and $7,500 to a Traditional IRA ($8,600 if 50+).
+Check the IRS website for the current year's exact figures before filing, and use our 401(k) calculator to see the impact on your retirement savings.

 Health Savings Account (HSA)